 9. Colebrooke Row Gardens, Islington

-The Colebrooke Row Gardens are, admittedly, just a small space of greenery in the Islington/Angel neighbourhood.
-However, the path is a lovely destination for a spring walk, and you can wander along the canal afterwards.
+The Colebrooke Row Gardens are, admittedly, just a small space of greenery in the Islington/Angel area.
+However, the path is an utterly delightful destination for a spring walk.
+And you can wander along the canal afterwards.
 Although, to be honest, those benches look quite inviting for a relaxed afternoon of reading under the cherry blossoms!

 📍 The Colebrooke Row Gardens are a five minute walk from Angel Station, N1 8XX.